mehlah/til/README.md

 - `download` attribute.
 The browser should download the resource the anchor points to rather than navigate to it.
 - Ruby `Module#prepend` vs `alias_method_chain`
 - Ruby method transplantation with `Foo.instance_method(:boo)`
+- In IRB the use of the underscore variable _ will hold the evaluation of the last line of code executed.